Why Self-Promotion is Hard, And What To Do About It?

-- I work hard to produce the result my management want; I want to be recognized and rewarded for it.
+- I work hard to produce the result my management wants; I want to be recognized and rewarded for it.
 It validates my self-worth (transactional).

-Question 2: How to shift our mindset towards more partnering and less hierarchical and transactional?
+Question 2: How can we shift our mindset towards more partnering, less hierarchical, and transactional?